All lectures include a Q&A session and have a companion PowerPoint presentation.

 Spiritualism & Mourning in Victorian America

 The Victorian era is remembered for elaborate rituals around death and mourning.
 Strict social rules governed the behavior of the bereaved.
 Alongside this, spiritualists and mediums offered hope of contacting those who had passed on.
-We will learn what was required of a newly bereaved family and discuss how Victorians attempted to contact the dead. *For an extra fee, Valerie will dress in victorian mourning attire for the presentation*
+We will learn what was required of a newly bereaved family and discuss how Victorians attempted to contact the dead. *For an extra fee, Valerie will dress in Victorian mourning attire for the presentation*

 Call the Doctor!
 Victorian Medical Practices